tari-labs/tari-university/src/preface/style-guide.md

 ### Quotation Marks

-Use single quotation marks for a first quotation.
-Then use double quotation marks for a quotation within a quotation.
+Use double quotation marks for a first quotation, and single quotation marks for a quotation within a quotation.